MadeByThePinsHub/gotty/README.md

 # Andrei Jiroh's GoTTY fork for Docker builds

+> This fork has been archived as he moved the development for this fork to [`MadeByThePinsHub/yudai-gotty`](https://github.com/MadeByThePinsHub/yudai-gotty).
+Same licensing applies as I don't want to get f**ked by DMCA for plagrizing code, while keeping the rest of docs to the upstream.

 This fork is only used for [The Pins Team](https://github.com/MadeByThePinsHub)'s repos, especially on the [hc-vault-docker-template](https://github.com/MadeByThePinsHub/hc-vault-docker-template) repo.

 ## Building from Source